 While marriage equality may have limited domestic opportunities and, therefore, freed up resources, there also needs to exist the perception that opportunities are (at least relatively) more favorable abroad.
-One element that makes this possible is by turning to the “demand” side of the equation.
-For example, given that Christians are influential within anti-LGBTQ+ networks, it is important to consider the distribution of this global population – which exists primarily outside the U.S. and Europe.
+This perception of favorability can emerge from demands for resources by anti-LGBTQ+ actors abroad.
+In other words, transnational advocacy can emerge as an attractive strategy for anti-LGBTQ+ organizations based in the U.S. because they increasingly see peer organizations in other countries as welcoming, if not needing, their funding.
+The case of a sector of Christian organizations is instructive here.
+U.S.-based Christian organizations are influential within anti-LGBTQ+ networks, yet Christians live predominantly outside the U.S. and Europe.
+This means that while most of the resources for anti-LGBTQ+ work are in the Global North (Wunthow 2010), there is a rich organizational tissue through which to carry out this work that resides in the Global South.
 As Anderson (2011: 1589) states: “Northern Christians struggling to win their battles at home look to the Global South…This is made easier by the fact that global Christianity is once more overwhelmingly a Southern religion.”
-Of course, despite these shifts, the financial and organizational resources of global Christianity significantly remain in the U.S. and Europe (Wunthow 2010).

-Indeed, anti-LGBTQ+ actors are themselves making similar arguments which appeal to an abstract universalism to their claims.
+Indeed, anti-LGBTQ+ actors are themselves making similar arguments by conflating a purportedly majority-held opinion against LGBTQ+ rights with a universalist moral calling to stop the “normalization” of “sexual deviance”.
 Scott Lively, a U.S. evangelical who has been involved in anti-LGBTQ+ efforts around the world, including Uganda, stated that:

 “While the LGBT agenda has seemed like an unstoppable political juggernaut in North America and Europe, the vast majority of the people of the world do not accept the notion that sexual deviance should be normalized.
 It is time that these voices are heard on the world stage before the so-called elites of the Western powers impose their inverted morality on everyone through the manipulation of international law, which they clearly intend to do.”
 (2014).

 Of course, the extent true allies exist abroad is an empirical question to be evaluated.
 Moreover, organizations in the Global South may feel compelled to take these dollars due to the fact these resources were extracted by the U.S. in the first place (xx; xx).
-But these perceived opportunities may be enough for U.S. actors.
-Lively’s comments convey the principles of universalism within contemporary liberalism; that because he shares this perspective, it must be true everyone around the world does too, except for the “elite” minority.
-Therefore, it would be a sound strategy to relay resources to these communities to mobilize them as part of broader endeavors.
+However, the fact remains that the perception of increased opportunities for spending money abroad may be enough to tip the priorities of U.S.-based actors.

-Although this broad argument exists, there is little empirical data linking progressive LGBTQ+ policy changes in the U.S., specifically marriage equality, to anti-LGBTQ+ organizations’ foreign spending.
+In summary, there is a popularized account among both anti- and pro-LGBTQ+ actors that LGBTQ+ policy gains in the U.S. are underscoring a renewed impetus on the part of U.S.-based anti-LGBTQ+ to engage in transnational advocacy.
+This narrative also reflects the standard sequence proposed by social movements and political opportunity structures literatures, specifically that on forum shopping.
+Yet, there is little empirical data linking progressive LGBTQ+ policy changes in the U.S., specifically marriage equality, to anti-LGBTQ+ organizations’ foreign spending.
 In fact, only two reports, one done by openDemocracy and another by European Parliamentary Forum for Sexual and Reproductive Rights, longitudinally track foreign spending by U.S. organizations.
 They find that spending actually decreased following national marriage equality.
-And, these reports were done by evaluating the finances of just 10 and 28 organizations, respectively.
-Nevertheless, they do show a significant volume of dollars being spent, which may contribute toward people’s assumption of this causal link.
+However, these reports only examined the finances of 10 and 28 organizations, respectively.
+Nevertheless, they do show a significant volume of dollars being spent, which may contribute toward people’s assuming the existence of this causal link.
 Consequently, there has yet to be a longitudinal, empirical study to evaluate the claims made above.
-Therefore, we seek to intervene by subjecting these hypotheses to more rigorous investigation.
+Our contribution to this debate is subjecting these hypotheses to more rigorous investigation.